Horseshoe Island, Antarctica

 Horseshoe Island is an island 6.5 nmi long and 3 nmi wide occupying most of the entrance to Square Bay, along the west coast of Graham Land, Antarctica.
 It was discovered and named by the British Graham Land Expedition under John Rymill who mapped the area by land and from the air in 1936–37.
 Its name is indicative of the crescentic alignment of the 600 to 900 m peaks which give a comparable shape to the island.

+The Turkish Antarctic Research Station is planned to be located on the island.